xnautsing04/group2repo_V2/README.txt

-This website was tested with a local XAMPP server.
-This can be used when back-end (Heroku and Ionis) are not activated and connected by downloading the files and using localhost.
+This website was tested with a local XAMPP server, which can be used to run the web application locally.

 Sources include: